CRITICISM & CRAFT ESSAYS

 INTERVIEWS (The Sidebar Podcast)

 As the fiction and poetry editor for Modern Language Studies, Patrick hosts The Sidebar: The Fiction & Poetry Podcast of Modern Language Studies.
 Each episode of The Sidebar features a conversation with, and a reading by, an author published in the journal.
 So far, the series has interviewed poet B.K.
-Fischer, poet-translator Richard Jeffrey Newman, and fiction writer K.C.
+Fischer, poet-translator Richard Jeffrey Newman, poet and fiction writer Chloe N. Clark, and fiction writer K.C.
 Mead-Brewer.

 - “Candor and Critique: On Greg Gerke’s See What I See,” review in Michigan Quarterly Review Online.
 November 2021.